fionamcc/Docs/kobas/using_kobas_cmd.rst

 **Getting the databases**
 ==========================
 To run the tool you need some public data.
-The files can be downloaded directly from the `KOBAS homepage <kobas.cbi.pku.edu.cn>`_.
+The files can be downloaded directly from the `KOBAS homepage <http://kobas.cbi.pku.edu.cn/>`_.
 These directories are also available as two tar archives in the CyVerse Data Store.
 The files are best downloaded with `iCommands <https://cyverse-data-store-guide.readthedocs-hosted.com/en/latest/step2.html>`_.
 Once iCommands is `setup <https://cyverse-data-store-guide.readthedocs-hosted.com/en/latest/step2.html#icommands-first-time-configuration>`_ you can use ‘iget’ to download the data.

 1) seq_pep.tar: species-specific BLAST databases used by KOBAS